zoekoukouve/Unix-Shell/README.md

 # Pipes #
 It is implemented with the handle_pipes function, which:
-- finds the first | from the left in the given command and splits the command into 2 commands based on it
+- splits commands at the first | into "left" and "right" subcommands.
 - starts the implementation of the pipe with the commands int fd[2]; pipe(fd);;
 - then executes a fork
 - in the child process , retrieve the input of the pipe, close the ends of the pipe that are not needed and execute the "left" instruction